 – Kurt Vonnegut, Jr. in a letter to Ms. Lockwood’s class at Xavier High School

-The Vonnegut Library is proud to partner with teachers and students of all ages all over the country to honor Kurt Vonnegut’s dedication to arts education.
+The Kurt Vonnegut Museum and Library is proud to partner with teachers and students of all ages all over the country to honor Kurt Vonnegut’s dedication to arts education.

 We know that getting students to engage with reading can be a challenge.
 But when we introduce them to Vonnegut, something magical happens.
 Students are laughing; they’re discussing; they’re thinking deeply and grappling with every complex facet of what it means to be human.

-That’s why the Vonnegut Museum*Library is helping to bring Vonnegut to classrooms from California to Pennsylvania with our Teaching Vonnegut Workshop.
+That’s why the Vonnegut Museum and Library is helping to bring Vonnegut to classrooms from California to Pennsylvania with our Teaching Vonnegut Workshop.
 And we’re doing it at no cost to teachers.

 Kurt Vonnegut’s sense of humor and willingness to speak out is irresistible to students, after you get them to open the book.

-Since 2011, we’ve reached over 500 students in 10 states with our teacher training program Teaching Vonnegut.
-And this year, we’re taking the show on the road to Baltimore City Schools and Towson University, teaching our whole workshop to teachers on the East Coast and exposing a whole new set of young minds to Vonnegut’s ideals of peace, kindness, common decency, and the joy of creativity.
+Since 2011, we’ve reached over 500 students in ten states with our teacher training program, hosted annually in Indianapolis.
+We’ve even taken our program on the road twice; once to Baltimore City Schools and Towson University and again in 2018 to Chicago.
+We love teaching and exposing a whole new set of young minds to Vonnegut’s ideals of peace, kindness, common decency, and the joy of creativity.

 Workshops and Guest Speakers

-Last Fall, we teamed up with the Indiana Writers Center to host a series of writing workshops for women veterans.
-The participants (ranging from a nonagenarian WWII veteran to our President/CEO who is an ex-Marine) spent six months creating and collaborating.
+For example, we’ve teamed up with the Indiana Writers Center to host a series of writing workshops for women veterans.
+The participants (ranging from a nonagenarian WWII veteran to our Founder/CEO who is an ex-Marine) spent six months creating and collaborating, and we’ve partnered with DePauw University, Indiana Women’s Prison and author Jacqueline Woodson to host a live-feed writing discussion with women inmates.
+This year, we’re working with Indiana Prison Writers Workshop to conduct writing workshops with inmates and introduce them to Kurt Vonnegut by providing copies of Vonnegut’s ground-breaking novel Slaughterhouse-Five.

 Educational Tours for Learners of All Ages

-Education is happening every day at the Vonnegut Museum*Library, from the time we raise the museum window shades in the morning to when we turn off Kurt’s typewriter at night.
-Our award-winning, dedicated tour guides are on hand to share Kurt Vonnegut’s story with the over 200,000 guests that have visited our museum space– and the number is growing every day!
+Education is happening every day at the Vonnegut Museum and Library, from the time we raise the museum window shades in the morning to when we turn off Kurt’s typewriter at night.
+Our award-winning, dedicated tour guides are on hand to share Kurt Vonnegut’s story with the over 200,000 guests that have visited our museum space, and the number is growing every day!

 We’ve recently collaborated with local firm Genius Fish to expand our tour programming to reach a K-12 audience, so there is truly something for everyone.

-Want to bring your class, scout troop, club, or organization in for free, tailored, guided tour?
+Want to bring your class, scout troop, club, or organization in for a tailored guided tour?
 Just email [email protected], and we’ll make it happen!

 The Kurt Vonnegut and Jane Cox Vonnegut Writing Awards